decrypto-org/spider/CONTRIBUTING.md

 TDSE_DB_NAME: The name of the DB
 TDSE_DB_HOST: The DB Host.
 If run in docker container, this corresponds to the specified aliases in stack.yml, otherwise one wants to typically choose either localhost or similar
 TDSE_DB_PORT: DB Port
+TDSE_SEARCH_DEPTH: The depth until we stop following links to other pages.
+This cutoff value allows us, to test with fewer load on the network.